You got Tropical Storm Danny moving up there, and you got other storms moving in.

 I don't think that's possible, but I'll listen.

-It was a short point before she got, you know, petty, but uh anyway, the bottom line is that that health care in this country is prohibitively expensive.
+But anyway, the bottom line is that health care in this country is prohibitively expensive.

-And there are reasons for that, and unless we start talking about the underlying reasons for the problems, um, we'll never fix them.
+And unless we start talking about the underlying reasons for the problems, we'll never fix them.

 And you, Rush, are usually a really great educator on free market economics.

-But I haven't heard you educating much here on um one of the most significant reasons that health care in our country is so expensive.
+But I haven't heard you educating much here on one of the most significant reasons that health care in our country is so expensive.

 This is surreal.